21anonymous12/AAAI2026/README.md

 ```bash
 git clone https://github.com/21anonymous12/EMNLP..git
 ```
-**2. To use MIAS, you need to install [Ollama](https://ollama.com/).
+**2. To use MATA, you need to install [Ollama](https://ollama.com/).
 Please run the following code in your local environment.
 Our code is designed to be used on Linux systems.**
 ```bash
 curl -fsSL https://ollama.com/install.sh | sh
 ```